raydog/deno-statsd-client/README.md

     to increase the number of metrics in each TCP frame.
 However, if the backlog exceeds this number of metrics, we'll send the items sooner.

-  If connection via a Unix domain socket:
+  If connecting via a Unix domain socket:

   - `proto`: `"unix"`
   - `path` (string)